JWalkerMailly/Gmod-NVGBase/README.md

 ```
 NVGBASE_GAMEMODELOADOUT "name_of_loadout_here"
 ```
-4. You are now ready to use your new NVG loadout, press N to test it out.
+4. You are now ready to use your new NVG loadout, press N to test it out and M to cycle through the goggles.
 If you are an admin, see the loadouts section for more console commands.

 ## Controls
 Controls are defined with clientside ConVars.
 Users can define their own in the console with the following commands: